yiisoft/view/docs/basic-functionality.md

 ## Content caching

-In some cases, caching content can significantly improve performance of your application.
+Sometimes, caching content can significantly improve the performance of your application.
 For example, if a page displays a summary of yearly sales in a table, you can store this table in a cache to eliminate the time needed to generate this table for each request.